jrauscher/ninkology/README.md

 The main entry point of Ninkology at the command line is ‘ninkology.pl’
 <pre>
-perl ninkology.pl [options] [filename]
+perl ninkology.pl [options] [filename] or
+./ninkology.pl [options] [filename]

 options:
 -f            Scan the file/package with only FOSSology -n            Scan the file/package with only Ninka
+-c            Cut file paths from file names in output

 <b>Output:</b>
 The output of ninkology is JSON in the format: